nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 }
 ```

-The first part of this function is set up exactly like before (the `TIMEOUT_MS` variable, `callback` function parameter, and `timeoutId` variable).
+The first part of this function is set up exactly like before (our `TIMEOUT_MS` variable, `callback` function parameter, and `timeoutId` variable).
 We'll skip over those.

-Once again, I'm hard-coding the timeout time to be 250 milliseconds.
+Once again, we're hard-coding the timeout time to be 250 milliseconds.

 The part where our `throttle` differs from `debounce` is that we just return early if we have a `timeoutId` set already inside the anonymous arrow function that we're creating and returning.